matthysv/.dots/README.md

 # .dots
 These are my public dotfiles.
-With the listed packages, they should work on arch and arch-based systems.
+With the listed packages, they should work on arch and arch-based distros, but I will also try to accomodate debian-based distros.
 This repo includes configs for:
 BSPWM with sxhkd, picom and polybar.
 Doom Emacs
 MangoHud